alexvoss/mkdocs-material-fork/docs/insiders/payment-and-billing.md

 before sponsoring and change it either to monthly or yearly according to your own or your organization's preferences.

-If for whatever reason, you cannot change your billing cycle, a practical solution is to create a dedicated [GitHub bot account] where you set the billing cycle accordingly, and use it specifically for your sponsorship contributions.
+If, for whatever reason, you cannot change your billing cycle, a practical solution is to create a dedicated [GitHub bot account] where you set the billing cycle accordingly and use it specifically for your sponsorship contributions.
 This is a strategy many of our organizational sponsors have successfully implemented.